zinga331/recognition-frontend/IndividualNotes/html.md

 HTML has several different media elements, I'd refer to the readme by Dr. Jensen on this topic:

 [HTML Media Elements](https://github.com/webprogramming260/.github/blob/main/profile/html/media/media.md)

+## Helpful Tips for Later

+> [!NOTE] You can select a radio button or dropdown option by default by adding the `checked` attribute to the input element.
+This also works with check boxes.